chanux/blog/content/post/automate-static-site-publishing-on-gcp.md

 Storage](https://cloud.google.com/storage/) (GCS) bucket.

-I use [Coloudflare](https://www.cloudflare.com/) for DNS and their http(s) proxy becuase it's free, awesome and provides free https.
+I use [Coloudflare](https://www.cloudflare.com/) for DNS and their http(s) proxy because it's free, awesome and provides free https.

 And the whole thing is (mostly) automated with [Terraform](https://www.terraform.io/)!

-Check the following digaram[^1], because we all love nice diagrams.
+Check the following diagram[^1], because we all love nice diagrams.

 [![What To Achieve](/blog/images/automate-static-site-publishing-on-gcp/goal.png)](/blog/images/automate-static-site-publishing-on-gcp/goal.png)